NC Business Facts

 Major Companies in North Carolina

-North Carolina serves as headquarters to many major companies including Lowe’s, Merrill Lynch, Bank of America, Hanesbrands, and Food Lion.
+North Carolina serves as headquarters to many major companies including Compass Group USA, Lowe’s, Bank of America, Hanesbrands and Food Lion.

 North Carolina Startup Environment